To all of the Vegan Potluckers out there! Today is donuts day!

 Aside from being vegan they also have no oil in them whatsoever, but they are still fluffy and rich.
 I’ve never been a salt/ carb person, but I do love how the crunchy salty “bacon” plays off the sweetness of the rest of the donut.
 It was definitely worth the investment for the $10 donut pan.
-I used to think donuts had to be fried, or were hard to make, so I always put it off, but these could not have been easier.
-They are actually dangerously easy if you are like me, have no self control, and might all the donuts in one
+I used to think donuts had to be fried or were hard to make, so I always put it off, but these could not have been easier.
+They are actually dangerously easy if you are like me, have no self-control, and might all the donuts in one day sitting.

 Anyway, thanks for visiting my little spot, and I hope you explore a bit and find more food you like!
 Please Like us on Facebook and Follow us on Twitter!
 Below the recipe you will find links to the previous and following recipes in the Potluck.
 Happy Eating!!